pdelbarrio/atbcn2/README.md

 - [x] Fixed styles of background image in Dialog of the Event Info
 - [x] Added zoomin onclick in the poster of each Modal info
 - [ ] Implement PWA functionality
+- [ ] Implement Add to Google Calendar